-This spicy peanut tofu is tossed in sweet, maple-y, garlic sauce and is perfect over salad, on rice or noodles or in a sandwich or wrap.
+This Easy Baked Peanut Tofu is perfect for anytime!
+Spicy peanut tofu is tossed in sweet, maple-y, garlic sauce and is great over salad, on rice or noodles or in a sandwich or wrap.
 The baking process gives the tofu a hearty, chewy texture which acts as the perfect contrast to a salad of tender greens and crunchy veggies.
 You can also have them with rice or noodles, in a sandwich or wrap, or wherever you like really.
 There are no rules!
 Click here for the printable recipe.

 Baked Spicy Peanut Tofu Recipe